The Core Tool Concept can help demystify the world of hand tools for people who are just getting started with hand tool woodworking.

 A simple set of core hand tools enables you to efficiently and safely build furniture in a small shop, for a fraction of the cost and space required for power tools to do the same things.
 Not only is each core tool capable of performing a variety of tasks individually, but they offer virtually limitless possibilities when they work together as a set.

 Unless you are already a seasoned hand tool woodworker, the vast array of hand tool choices in today's market may seem overwhelming.
 Here are some tips for choosing core tools for furniture building.

-Start with a couple of sizes and add more when needed.
+Start with a couple of sizes and go from there.
 Our chisels only need a light honing to get started.

 For joinery, start with a Tapered Dovetail Saw.
 Next, you will need a Tapered Crosscut Saw – the Carcass Saw -- and later a Tapered Tenon Saw.
 Especially when sawing, remember: let the tool do the work.

 Often overlooked, a good bench is essential for hand tool work.
 A well designed bench holds your boards so you can easily work the faces, edges and ends of your pieces.
 Our workbenches and vise hardware are designed to be rugged and effective at holding the work for a variety of operations.